-This is such a cute bridge – and a cute street.
-It’s a bridge for love locks and it makes for the best view of the Zuiderkerk!
+The Staalmeestersbrug is such a cute bridge – and a pretty street.
+It’s a bridge for love locks and makes for the best view of the Zuiderkerk!

 TIP use props like a bicycle or flowers to make your photos EXTRA!

 Other Famous Amsterdam Photo Spots

 The National Museum is dedicated to arts and history in Amsterdam and displays many famous paintings by Dutch masters from the 17e century, like Rembrandt, Frans Hals, and Johannes Vermeer.